 If an in-person ovarian cancer support group isn’t available near you or is difficult to attend, you can join an online support group.
 This might be a better match if you don’t plan on frequently participating or if you prefer some anonymity.
 There usually isn’t any face-to-face interaction online, but you can still ask questions, respond to messages, and share your experiences.

 To get information on support groups in your area, talk to your doctor or the hospital where you receive treatment.
-You can also request information from the American Cancer Society or the National Ovarian Cancer Coalition.
+You can also request information from the

 You may have to visit one or more support groups before finding one that’s right for you.
 While most groups offer a supportive atmosphere, the culture and attitude of groups can vary depending on those in attendance.